-6. Methods of Identification (Primary and Secondary)
+6. Methods of Identification (Primary and Secondary) Return to Contents

 In mass fatality incidents, confirmation of the identity of human remains should only be made by the Identification Board or local authority after close assessment and evaluation of relevant and reliable data is undertaken.